Does regional variation in wage levels identify the effects of a national minimum wage?: Setup

-All exercises in the paper impose an additional restriction on the data-generating process: there are no trends in overall wage levels.
+I impose an additional restriction on the data-generating process: there are no trends in overall wage levels.
 Suppose the minimum wage change is simultaneous with an unobserved shock to total factor productivity (TFP) affecting all regions.
 In that case, it is only possible to separately identify the average effects of the minimum wage by imposing further assumptions.
-To abstract from this ``missing intercept'' issue, I rule out common TFP shocks, though I explore idiosyncratic, mean-zero TFP shocks.
-In practice, econometricians should interpret estimates coming from these regressions as the impact of the minimum wage net of common TFP shocks.
+To abstract from this ``missing intercept'' issue, I rule out common TFP shocks.

-\textbf{Comparison to existing literature:} Equation~\eqref{eq:general-dgp} is fairly general, but it imposes important constraints that limit the scope of my analysis.
-Discussing these limitations helps pinpoint how my findings differ from and complement existing literature.